 I really enjoy motorcross, sailing, mountaineering, and like I said I play a lot of sport.

 I also hang out with my friends and family as much as I can….

 Anything to do with fast or big machines and I’m there!

-I am a researcher in renewable energy at the Environmental Research Institute in University College Cork.
+My Work: I am a researcher in renewable energy at the Environmental Research Institute in University College Cork.
 My work is about a new way of storing energy so that we can use more renewable energy like wind turbines and solar panels than ever before.
 I try to answer questions like how expensive will it be, where is the best place to build it, and new ideas to make it more effective.

 As part of my work I also have to give presentations to other researchers, business people, and even politicians, to help them learn about renewable energy.
 This way we hope to move Ireland toward a clean future as soon as possible.